 Sarah Stockwell is Professor of Imperial and Commonwealth History.
 She studied at Cambridge and Oxford and joined King’s in 1992, completing her DPhil in history the following year.
 She worked part-time on a family-friendly flexible-working contract from 2002 before resuming full-time employment at King’s in September 2017.
 Her latest book, The British End of the British Empire was published by Cambridge University Press in 2018.

 Research interests and PhD supervision

 - 20th century British Empire & Commonwealth, and especially the history of British decolonization.

 - 20th century colonial Africa

-Sarah Stockwell’s research interests lie in the field of twentieth-century British colonial and African history, in particular the end of empire.
+Sarah Stockwell’s research interests lie in the field of twentieth-century British colonial and African history, in particular the end of empire and post-colonial period.
 She is especially interested in how different groups and institutions within Britain engaged with the process of British decolonisation.
 Past publications have focused on the experience and response of British business to political change in West Africa, as well as on other economic aspects of British decolonisation.

 Sarah Stockwell would especially welcome applications from research students interested in working on: